-Insolvency Bankruptcy Code, 2016 (IBC) emerged a dynamic economic legislation after elaborate churning process on economic theories, comprehensive approaches to corporate sickness, Insolvency and Bankruptcy codes of several countries in global scenario.
-IBC primarily addressed ease to exit which is essential in market driven economy.
-Entry and exist freedom are ensured under IBC.
-IBC became a reform by the stakeholders, of the stakeholders and for the stakeholders (Sahoo M.A, 2019)1.
-IBC emerged, after lessons drawn from the failure of Corporate Sickness under Sick Industrial Companies (Special Companies) Act, 2985 (SICA).
+Insolvency Bankruptcy Code, 2016 is a unique a legislation which is panacea for Insolvency and Bankruptcy in respect of corporate, Partnerships and individuals.
+This dynamic economic legislation emerged after elaborate churning process on economic theories, comprehensive approaches to corporate sickness, Insolvency and Bankruptcy codes of several countries in global scenario Entry and exist freedom are ensured under IBC.IBC became a reform by the stakeholders, of the stakeholders and for the stakeholders (Sahoo M.A, 2019).
+IBC primarily addressed ease to exit and maximization of value of Assets while maintaining the balance of interests of stakeholders, which is essential in market driven economy.IBC emerged, after lessons drawn from the failure of Corporate Sickness under Sick Industrial Companies (Special Companies) Act, 2985 (SICA) and emerged

 SICA was not based on Market mechanism.
-IBC no sooner enacted quickly gone ahead with appropriate amendments in consonance with market economy.
+No sooner IBC was enacted, quickly gone ahead with appropriate amendments in consonance with market economy.
 It took all the measures to maintain timeline and thereby maximization of value of Assets.
 The services of Insolvency Professionals and Institutional development and culture developed under IBC framework is highly appreciated.
 As observed by Insolvency and Bankruptcy Board of India (IBBI) in its publication the code is hailed as progressive and dynamic economic legislation, is the true embodiment of time bound justice-oriented reforms, providing the much-needed freedom to exit to failing businesses.
-Further observed that Code is paradigm shift from erstwhile insolvency regime in terms of the design and architecture, professionalization of insolvency services and delicately balancing the interest of all stakeholders2.
+Further observed that Code is paradigm shift from erstwhile insolvency regime in terms of the design and architecture, professionalization of insolvency services and delicately balancing the interest of all stakeholders.

-IBC is path breaking reform, with the policy framework, legal framework and institutional frame progressively meeting all challenges with success with its inbuild strong philosophy, mechanism, Institutional communication, Institutional development and culture with clear political mandate and Institutional framework under four pillars viz IBBI, Independent Adjudicating Authorities - NCLT/DRT Insolvency Professionals, (IP), Information Utilities (IU).
-IBC could bring about professionalism and culture in the entire process in accomplishing its objectives.
+IBC is pathbreaking reform, with the policy framework, legal framework and institutional frame progressively meeting all challenges with success with its inbuild strong philosophy, mechanism, Institutional communication, Institutional development and culture with clear political mandate and Institutional framework under four pillars viz IBBI, Independent Adjudicating Authorities - NCLT/DRT Insolvency Professionals, (IP), Information Utilities (IU).IBC could bring about professionalism and culture in the entire process in accomplishing its objectives.